curateteaching/digitalpedagogy/keywords/play.md

 * Source URL: [http://www.zachwhalen.net/posts/how-to-make-a-twitter-bot-with-google-spreadsheets-version-04](http://www.zachwhalen.net/posts/how-to-make-a-twitter-bot-with-google-spreadsheets-version-04)
 * Creator: Zach Whalen (University of Mary Washington)

 Twitter bots are small autonomous programs that algorithmically generate tweets.
 Bots are most often associated with spam and online marketing, but they can also be creative endeavors that help understand texts, authorship, and originality more deeply.
 Zach Whalen provides a classroom-ready way for students to create bots, using only Google Spreadsheets.
-This method is not an introduction to programming so much as an introduction to playful thinking with words. [<--KDH: YES; GOOD; CAN YOU MAKE IT MORE EXPLICIT BY CONNECTING TO CRAFTING?]
+This method is not an introduction to programming so much as an introduction to playful thinking with words.
+Crafting is often associated with *things*, but disassembling and reassembling language through computer models reveals that crafting can also be performed with *words*.
+What is writing, after all, but a craft?
+Building a bot reveals the seams and stitches of that craft.

 ### Teaching with Makey Makeys
 * Artifact Type: Classroom Activity

 ![screenshot](images/play-makeymakey.jpg)

 (image courtesy of Flickr user [Pete Prodoehl](https://www.flickr.com/photos/raster/8605560001/in/photolist-e7rKba-e7xosf-e7rGha-e7xjyU-dcthwC-dQ6xWj-dmFMNQ-dQ6CCj-ny4kr7-d25er3-dQ13n6-dsFbNo-dsFbP3-dsFb9N-dsFb5j-dsF2vB-dsfkXn-dsFcY3-dsFcWy-dsFcVo-dsF3Ug-dsF3Te-dsF3RV-dsFcR1-dsFcPQ-dsF3Nr-dsF3Mn-dsFcKN-dsFcJL-dsFcHb-dsF3FZ-dsFcEC-dsFcD1-dsF3Bp-dsFcA3-dsF3yV-dsF3xB-dsF3vZ-dsF3v6-dsFcuo-dsFcsY-dsF3rg-dsF3pP-dsF3oz-dsF3mK-dsF3ki-dsF3je-dsFcjb-dsFchL-dsFcgy)